OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

 Another difference between a `constructor` and a regular function is that Solidity takes care of automatically invoking the constructors of all ancestors of a contract.
-When writing an initializer, you need to take spacial care to manually call the initializers of all parent contracts:
+When writing an initializer, you need to take special care to manually call the initializers of all parent contracts:

 ```solidity
 import "zos-lib/contracts/Initializable.sol";